 Boy, these hamburger buns smelled amazing baking in the oven, and they were even more delicious than they smelled.
 If you're looking for a light and fluffy hamburger bun recipe, this surely is not it.
-I had to make some quick buns without any time to let them rise, so they may be somewhat fluffy, but they were a little bit more dense than you are probably used to.
+I had to make some quick buns without any time to let them rise, so they may be somewhat fluffy, but they were a little bit denser than you are probably used to.
 We had some serious meat to put on these buns, so it ended up working out perfectly.

 My son even commandeered the rest of the buns for his cheese sandwiches this week because he enjoyed them so much.
 The flaxseed really gives these rolls a nice texture and flavor.
 But if you'd like them a little sweeter, you could always add in a bit of coconut sugar or honey—but be careful about adding too much liquid.
 The eggs already make this recipe heavy.

 If you don't have the eggs necessary for this recipe, or if you would like to substitute them out for something else, 1/4 cup of applesauce, coconut oil, or banana would be a great substitute for each egg.
 Just know that too much of any of these items will make your bread taste like the ingredient you use.
 I would also be careful about using sweetened applesauce, as it may make your bread too sweet.
 I use my homemade applesauce for this recipe.